 The KCUMB Catalog is the basic authority for academic requirements and associated policies.
 All students are expected to follow the catalog in the pursuit of their degrees.
 On occasion, however, extraordinary circumstances may warrant minor departures from the catalog requirements.
-Students who believe their situation warrants a deviation from academic policy may petition for an exception to policy by filing an appeal with the Executive Vice President for Institutional Development, and Executive Dean, Graduate Studies.
+Students who believe their situation warrants a deviation from academic policy may petition for an exception to policy by filing an appeal with the Dean of the College of Biosciences.
 There are, however, several academic requirements and procedures for which exceptions are never made, even through the academic petition process (i.e., successful completion of course requirements; minimum GPA to graduate, etc.).